 Optimal oxygen delivery is important when the body is working to recover.
 See how Airofit can help you work through your injuries.

-All athletes, and people in general will, at some point, be faced with an injury or set-back that requires downtime and physical, mental and even emotional repair.
+All athletes, and people in general will, at some point, be faced with an injury or setback that requires downtime and physical, mental and even emotional repair.
 Breath is the one supportive mechanism that can aid in your ability to rest, repair, reduce pain and focus on positive outcomes.

-When stress or injury is experienced in any form our mind and nervous system work to assess the issue subconsciously creating responsive mechanisms to help work on repairing the problem and this can happen in a variety of ways.
+When stress or injury is experienced in any form our mind and nervous system work to assess the issue subconsciously creating responsive mechanisms to help work on repairing the problem and this can happen in a variety of ways

-We feel pain as a way of understanding our relationship to the environment around us and pain is a way of protecting from further damage.
-There are also biochemical reactions that take place based on response signaling in the body such as neurochemicals that are released in the body to adapt, overcome and heal the injury or simply react to the stressor that is being experienced.
+We feel pain as a way of understanding our relationship to the environment around us and pain is a way of protecting us from further damage.
+There are also biochemical reactions that take place based on response signalling in the body such as neurochemicals that are released in the body to adapt, overcome and heal the injury or simply react to the stressor that is being experienced.